-A set of Frequently Asked Questions regarding the introduction of the new National Safety and Quality Health Service Standards and the EQuIPNational program have been created to assist ACHS members, and those interested in changing to ACHS programs.
+A set of Frequently Asked Questions regarding the National Safety and Quality Health Service Standards program has been created to assist ACHS members, and those interested in changing to ACHS programs.

 For further information regarding the Australian Commission on Safety and Quality in Health Care and resources to assist you with implementing the NSQHS Standards, visit their website at www.safetyandquality.gov.au.

 The following brochure provides additional information on the NSQHS Standards.

 Accreditation is the status obtained by an organisation after a successful third party external evaluation by a recognised body to assess whether an organisation meets applicable pre-determined and published standards.

 No. The focus of ACHS accreditation programs is to provide a framework for continuous improvement.
 ACHS accreditation is not quality assurance, or ticking the boxes and staying at the same level of performance.
 It is about establishing a structure and processes that allow quality and safety to consistently improve over time.

 Internationally and nationally, governments and funders are increasingly seeking objective evidence of continuous improvement, responsiveness to patients and quality health outcomes in a nation's health facilities.
 Globally there is an increased reliance by the public sector on the results of voluntary and regulated accreditation activities.
 While in the private sector many insurance funds are designating selected service providers on the basis of accreditation status.
 There is also an increasing demand for accountability of health services for the quality of care they provide.